Arena Football League: Contraction (2015–2017)

 Jerry Kurz also stepped down as commissioner of the AFL as he was promoted to be the AFL's first president.
 Former Foxwoods CEO Scott Butera was hired as his successor as commissioner.

 On August 9, 2015, ESPN reported that the New Orleans VooDoo and Las Vegas Outlaws had ceased operations.
 On September 1, 2015, the Spokane Shock officially left the AFL and joined the IFL under the new name Spokane Empire, becoming the fifth active AFL/af2 franchise to leave for the IFL since the 2009 AFL bankruptcy (Iowa Barnstormers, Tri-Cities Fever, Green Bay Blizzard, and Arkansas Twisters left previously).

 On November 12, the league announced the defending champion San Jose SaberCats would be ceasing operations due to "reasons unrelated to league operations".
 A statement from the league indicated that the AFL was working to secure new, long-term owners for the franchise.
 This left the AFL with eight teams for 2016.

 On January 6, 2016, the league took over "ownership and operational control" of the Portland Thunder from its previous owners.
-The AFL stated this move was made after months of trying work out an arrangement "to provide financial and operational support."
+The AFL stated this move was made after months of trying to work out an arrangement "to provide financial and operational support."
 On February 3, 2016, it was announced that the franchise would start from scratch and no longer be called the "Thunder" as the name and trademarks belong to former franchise owner Terry Emmert (similar to the Jerry Jones move with the Desperados).
 AFL commissioner Scott Butera announced that a new identity would be announced at a later date.
 On February 24, 2016, the Thunder were rebranded as the Portland Steel.

 The league's 2016 schedule, announced on the league's website on December 10, 2015, showed an eight-team league playing a 16-game regular season over 18 weeks, with two bye weeks for each team, one on a rotational basis and the other a "universal bye" for all teams during the Independence Day weekend, the first weekend in July.
 All teams qualified for the postseason, meaning that the regular season served only to establish seeding.